Graph Deep Learning for Time Series Forecasting: Introduction

 Researchers have been proposing a large variety of \glspl{stgnn} by integrating \gls{mp} into popular architectures, e.g., by exploiting \gls{mp} blocks to implement the gates of recurrent cells~\citep{seo2018structured, li2018diffusion, cini2022filling, micheli2022discrete} and to propagate representations in fully convolutional~\citep{yu2018spatio, wu2019graph} and attention-based architectures~\citep{zheng2020gman, wu2021traversenet, marisca2022learning}.
 The adoption of the resulting \glspl{stgnn} has been successful in a wide range of time series processing applications ranging from traffic flow prediction~\citep{li2018diffusion, yu2018spatio, wu2019graph} and air quality monitoring~\citep{chen2021group, iskandaryan2023graph} to energy analytics~\citep{eandi2022spatio, cini2023scalable}, financial time series processing~\citep{chen2018incorporating, matsunaga2019exploring} and epidemiological data analysis~\citep{kapoor2020examining, fritz2022combining}.
 However, despite the rich literature on architectures and successful applications, the methodological foundations of the field have not been systematically laid out yet.
 For instance, the categorization of \glspl{stgnn} as global models and the interplay between globality and locality have been studied in such context only recently~\citep{cini2023taming}, regardless of the profound practical implications.
 We argue that a comprehensive formalization and methodological framework for the design of graph-based deep learning methods in time series forecasting is missing.
 The goal of this paper is, hence, to frame the problem from the proper perspective and propose a framework instrumental to tackling the inherent challenges of the field, ranging from learning the latent graph underlying the observed data to dealing with local effects, missing data, and scalability issues.

 Our contributions can be summarised as follows.
-We \begin{itemize} \item provide a formalization of the problem settings~\autorefp{sec:problem} and of the time series forecasting problem given relational side information and the inductive bias associated with the proposed graph-based framework~\autorefp{sec:forecasting}; \item present guidelines to design effective graph-based forecasting architectures \autorefseqp{sec:stgnns}{sec:global-local} and to evaluate their performance~\autorefp{sec:test}; \item identify the challenges inherent to such problem settings and discuss the associated design choices~\autorefp{sec:challenges} addressing, in particular, the problem of dealing with missing data~\autorefp{sec:imputation}, latent graph learning~\autorefp{sec:graph-learning}, the scalability of the resulting models~\autorefp{sec:scalability} and learning in inductive settings~\autorefp{sec:inductive}. \end{itemize} Simulation results~\autorefp{sec:experiments}, a discussion of the related works~\autorefp{sec:related} and future directions~\autorefp{sec:future} complete the paper.
-We believe that the introduced comprehensive design framework will aid researchers in investigating the foundational aspects of graph deep learning for time series processing and, at the same time, provide practitioners with both the practical and theoretical guidelines needed to apply such methods to real-world problems.
+We \begin{itemize} \item provide a formalization of the problem settings~\autorefp{sec:problem} and of time series forecasting given relational side information and the inductive biases associated with the proposed graph-based framework~\autorefp{sec:forecasting}; \item present guidelines to design effective graph-based forecasting architectures \autorefseqp{sec:stgnns}{sec:global-local} and to evaluate their performance~\autorefp{sec:test}; \item identify the challenges inherent to such problem settings and discuss the associated design choices~\autorefp{sec:challenges} addressing, in particular, the problem of dealing with missing data~\autorefp{sec:imputation}, latent graph learning~\autorefp{sec:graph-learning}, the scalability of the resulting models~\autorefp{sec:scalability} and learning in inductive settings~\autorefp{sec:inductive}. \end{itemize} Simulation results~\autorefp{sec:experiments} and a discussion of the related works~\autorefp{sec:related} and future directions~\autorefp{sec:future} complete the paper.
+We believe that the introduced comprehensive design framework will aid researchers in investigating the foundational aspects of graph deep learning for time series processing.
+At the same time, the paper offers a tutorial to the practitioner, providing the practical and theoretical guidelines needed to apply the introduced methodologies to real-world problems.